-d.
-In the case of alleged local difficulties that imperil the effective functioning of the congregation, all concerned persons shall be heard, after which the bishop of this synod together with the committee described in †S14.13.b. shall decide on the course of action to be recommended to the minister of Word and Sacrament and the congregation. minister of Word and Sacrament’sminister of Word and Sacrament If they minister of Word and Sacramentagree to carry out such recommendations, no further action shall be taken by this synod. pastor’spastor If either party fails to assent, the congregation may dismiss the pastor by a two-thirds majority vote of the voting members present and voting at a legally called meeting after consultation with the bishop.
+In the case of alleged local difficulties that imperil the effective functioning of the congregation under paragraph a.3) above, the bishop’s committee shall endeavor to hear from all concerned persons, after which the bishop together with the committee shall present their recommendations first to the minister of Word and Sacrament and then to the congregation.
+The recommendations of the bishop’s committee must address whether the minister of Word and Sacrament’s call should come to an end and, if so, may suggest appropriate severance arrangements.
+The committee may also propose other actions that should be undertaken by the congregation and by the minister of Word and Sacrament, if appropriate.
+If the minister of Word and Sacrament and the congregation agree to carry out such recommendations, no further action need be taken by the synod.

-If, in the course of proceedings described in †S14.13.d., the committee concludes that there may be grounds for disciplinary action, the committee shall make recommendations concerning disciplinary action to the synodical bishop who may bring charges in accordance with the provisions of the constitution and bylaws of the Evangelical Lutheran Church in America and the constitution of this synod.
+If either party fails to assent to the recommendations of the bishop’s committee concerning the pastor’s call, the congregation may dismiss the pastor only at a legally called meeting after consultation with the bishop, either (a) by a two-thirds vote of the voting members present and voting where the bishop and committee did not recommend termination of the call, or (b) by a majority vote of the voting members present and voting where the bishop and the committee recommended termination of the call.

-f.
-If, following the appointment of the committee described in †S14.13.b. or d., it should become apparent that the pastoral office cannot be conducted effectively in the congregation(s) being served by the ordained minister due to local conditions, the bishop of this synod may temporarily suspend the pastor from service in the congregation(s) without prejudice and with pay provided through a joint synodical and churchwide fund and with housing provided by the congregation(s).
+If, in the course of proceedings described in paragraph c. or paragraph d. above, the bishop’s committee concludes that there may be grounds for disciplinary action, the committee shall make recommendations concerning disciplinary action in accordance with the provisions of this church’s constitution, bylaws, and continuing resolutions.

 †S14.19.
 Ministers of Word and Sacrament shall respect the integrity of the ministry of congregations that they do not serve and shall not exercise ministerial functions therein unless invited to do so by the minister of Word and Sacrament or, if there is no duly called minister of Word and Sacrament, then by the interim minister of Word and Sacrament in consultation with the Congregation Council.

 †S14.21.
 The parochial records of all baptisms, confirmations, marriages, burials, communicants, members received, members transferred or dismissed, members who have become inactive, or members excluded from the congregation shall be kept accurately and permanently, they shall remain the property of each congregation.
 At the time of the closure of a congregation, such records shall be sent to the regional archives.
 The secretary of the congregation shall attest to the bishop of this synod that such records have been placed in his/her hands in good order by a departing minister of Word and Sacrament before: